pfheatwole/thesis/meta/outline.rst

 * Discuss the importance of wind patterns to paragliding pilots

+* Pilots who want to make use of wind patterns face two problems: *discovery* and *use*.

 * How do pilots traditionally *discover* wind patterns?

 * How do pilots traditionally *use* wind patterns?